AntoineFages/scRNA_paper/README.md

 **Metadata** contains important data and information for reproducing results of the manuscript.

-**Scripts** contains scripts for reproducing results of the manuscript.
+**Scripts** contains scripts for reproducing results of the manuscript:

+### Mapping, QC and integration of single-cell data

+Scripts 01, 02, 03, 04